Bairnsdale: Commercial

 In the war years and after the freezing of rabbits became a significant local industry.
 In 1915 over one thousand crates a week were packed and dispatched for processing at a factory in Melbourne.
 In 1925 a soap-making factory was set up at the lower wharf with Josef Proppe, a soap expert from Westphalia in Germany as manager.
 The company adopted the name "Polaso" for its trade name.
 Besides soap the factory produced toilet soap, boot black and floor polish.
 A confectionery factory making Sno Balls, marshmallows, popcorn, toffees and other sweets was started in 1930 by Mrs. E. B. Greig.
 Numerous other factories opened in the 1920s and 1930s which consisted of a plaster sheet factory, Rocla Pipes Ltd, which produced reinforced concrete pipes on a site in Rupert Street, and Bairnsdale By-Products, which processed bone-meal, bone grit and meat meal.

 Founded in 1923 was Bairnsdale Motors on the corner of Buchanan and Main Streets; it was later renamed The Big Garage.
 Brodribb Motors was founded in 1934 and G.P.
 Motors which took over Winson's Garage in 1939.
 A café owned by Lee Lett and Russell opening in 1932 and boasted that it had the town's first neon sign.

-Modernity has seen Curtis Australia, a pen-manufacturing business that originated in, and is based in, Mcleod Street, Bairnsdale.
-Fennings Timber producers of quality kiln-dried hardwood sourced from the Tambo Valley forests.
+Modernity has seen Curtis Australia, a pen-manufacturing business in Mcleod Street.
+Fennings Timber produces of kiln-dried hardwood sourced from the Tambo Valley forests.
 Auswest Timbers Pty Ltd, which was established in 1996 in the Western Australian town of Busselton, distribute timber throughout Australia and to many countries all over the world including the United Kingdom, New Zealand, China, Hong Kong, South Africa, Indonesia, Korea, the Netherlands, Canada and the United States.
-One of the largest employers within the Bairnsdale area is Patties Foods which started from humble beginnings in 1966 from a local bakery in Lakes Entrance.
-Many of the larger-known franchise operations are somewhat ubiquitous and popular and have secured their place amongst the local businesses.
+One of the largest employers within the Bairnsdale area is Patties Foods, which started in 1966 from a local bakery in Lakes Entrance.
+Many of the larger-known franchise operations are ubiquitous and popular.